 All of our eBooks are available for the Kindle, as well as for a long list of other portable reading devices, including the Nook, the Sony eReader, iPhone/iPad, mobile phones that can read PDFs and/or through mobile phone eBook reader apps.
 In fact, you would be hard-pressed to find an electronic device or mainstream eBook distributor that does not carry Barking Rain Press titles.

-Barking Rain Press is not a vanity press, nor do we charge our authors fees for submissions, editing, cover art, etc. We are non-profit publisher and our mission is to publish emerging and mid-career authors.
+Barking Rain Press is not a vanity press, nor do we “hire out” our publishing services.
+Authors are not charged fees for submissions, editing, cover art, etc. We are a non-profit fiction publisher and our mission is to publish emerging and mid-career authors.

 If you are offered a contract, we will assign your book to an editor for polishing and to one of our staff artists to create a cover.
-We will prepare the manuscript for print and eBook publication, secure the ISBNs and Library of Congress numbers, and publish the work through our network of print and eBook distributors.
+We will prepare the manuscript for print and eBook publication, secure the ISBNs and Library of Congress numbers, and publish the work through our network of print and eBook distributors, at no cost to you.

 According to copyright law, the author is the owner of the copyright of his/her own work; therefore, our author contracts state that Barking Rain Press will include a Copyright Notice identifying the author as the owner of the copyright in the manner that complies with the regulations of the US Copyright Act and the Universal Copyright Convention.
 By signing an author contract with us, you are only licensing the right for Barking Rain Press to publish, print, sell, market, and distribute your book.